 Aims and Ethos

-The aim of Tabor’s SEND policy is to develop a system of support, which enables students with special educational needs to make the greatest possible progress.
+The aim of Tabor Academy SEND policy is to develop a system of support, which enables students with special educational needs to make the greatest possible progress.
 The support systems are based on comprehensive whole school systems of monitoring, assessment and intervention.

 Objectives in making provision for pupils with SEND

-- To maximise the opportunities for all students including those with SEND to participate in all the activities at the school; and have equal access to a broad, balanced curriculum which is differentiated for their needs.
+- To ensure that all students including those with difficulties and disabilities have equal access to a broad, balanced curriculum which is differentiated to identify individual needs and abilities.

 - To ensure that all teachers are aware it is their responsibility to meet the special educational needs of students.
 In this they can draw on the resources of the whole school.

 - To seek the views of the student and involve him/her in the process of support.

-- To fully involve parents/carers and draw on parental knowledge and expertise in relation to their child
+- To acknowledge and draw on parental knowledge and expertise in relation to their child.

-- To encourage consideration of SEND crosses all curriculum areas and all aspects of teaching and learning.
+- To ensure that consideration of SEND crosses all curriculum areas and all aspect of teaching and learning.